7rebux/7rebux/README.md

 # Hey there 👋, I'm Nils!

-I’m a passionate full-stack software engineer based in Germany with an eye for UI/UX design and a love for creating user-friendly interfaces.
-I thrive on automating complex processes, exploring algorithms, and tackling challenging problem-solving tasks.
+I’m a passionate **full-stack software engineer** based in Germany 🇩🇪 with an eye for **UI/UX design** and a love for creating user-friendly interfaces.
+I thrive on **automating complex processes** ✨, **exploring algorithms**, and tackling challenging problem-solving tasks.

-I have significant experience in diagnosing and fixing bugs in large projects, with a focus on improving the overall quality of codebases.
-Being fluent in both German and English enables me to collaborate effectively in international teams.
+I have significant experience in **diagnosing and fixing bugs 🪲** in large projects, with a focus on improving the overall quality of codebases.
+Being fluent in both **German** and **English** enables me to collaborate effectively in international teams.

-When I’m not writing code, you’ll probably find me in the gym, exploring new cities around the world, trying out new cuisines as a food enthusiast, or testing out the latest innovative software releases.
+When I’m not writing code, you’ll probably find me in the gym 🏋️, exploring new cities around the world ✈️, trying out new cuisines as a food enthusiast 🍛, or testing out the latest innovative software releases.
 I’m always excited to discover apps that make life easier!

 ### 🛠️ Languages, Frameworks & Tools